efkan/content-filter/README.md

  `app.use(filter({bodyBlackList:['test']}))` <br>

 **caseSensitive**:<br>
 Use this option to stop the case-sensitive when filtering.
-The default value of `caseSensitive` is `true`. <br>
+The option is `true` as default. <br>
 Keep in mind that `bodyBlackList:['MALICIOUS']` is not equal to `bodyBlackList:['Malicious']`.
 To catch both of them use `caseSensitive` like the following: <br>
 `app.use(filter({bodyBlackList:['malicious'], caseSensitive:false}))`